wiringbits/wiringbits.github.io/_posts/2021-11-10-run-chrome-with-your-own-ssh-proxy.md

 ## More

 If you don't have any server to use as a proxy, [vultr](https://www.vultr.com) has servers starting from $2.50 and the [AWS free tier](https://aws.amazon.com/free/) includes EC2 instances that are enough.

-The source code for this page can be found [here](https://github.com/wiringbits/wiringbits.github.io/blob/master/_posts/2021-11-10-run-chrome-with-your-own-ssh-proxy.md).